sourashis59/myshell/README.md

 ## Tutorial:
 - You can download the `myshell.out` binary and run the shell using `./myshell.out` command.
+[Or compile the source code using make]
 - Then any command and shell operator can be run using this shell.
 - Example screenshot: [click on the image to zoom in]
     <img src='readme-files/shell_screenshot.png'>